 -Laelia-

-I turned my attention back to Rathilion.
-I hadn’t even noticed we were outside again and walking further into the woods.
+I snapped my attention back to Rathilion.
+I hadn’t even noticed we were outside again, walking further into the woods.

-“What would you like me to call you then?” he asked, as I caught up with him.
+“What would you like me to call you then?” he inquired as I caught up with him.

-He looked down at me with his light green eyes, watching me, looking through me.
-I felt oddly exposed, but strangely, I did not hate it.
-It was like he could see what I was feeling and understanding it better than I ever could.
+He looked down at me with his light green eyes, watching me, seeing through me.
+I felt oddly exposed, but strangely, I didn’t hate it.

 “Just Laelia.”

+He nodded slowly.
 “Laelia.
-Beautiful name, like the flower it originates from,” he said.
+A beautiful name, like the flower it originates from,” he remarked.

-I felt strangely warmed by his words, and I quickly turned my attention away, only to see the big field of flowers spread out before us.
+I felt strangely warmed by his words and quickly turned my attention away, only to see the vast field of flowers spread out before us.

 I nodded, unable to form any words.
 It was.
 Amazing.

-“We call it a little a little bit of heaven.
-Or at least that is how it is best translated into your language.”
+“We call it a little bit of heaven.
+Or at least that’s the best translation into your language.”

 “Unbelievable,” I said.

 “Nature hides many things.
-If you are willing to wait for it to show you, you will see a world so unlike the one you are used to.”
+If you’re willing to wait for it to reveal itself, you’ll see a world unlike the one you’re used to.”

-I glanced at him, but his eyes were still on the big stag.
-We were poorly hidden, just standing between two big trees watching them, but since we weren’t moving, barely breathing, it seemed our presences were allowed.
+I glanced at him briefly, but his eyes were still on the big stag.
+We were poorly hidden, just standing between two big trees watching them, but since we weren’t moving, barely breathing, it seemed our presence was tolerated.

 “I never knew such things existed.
 White stags and deer,” I whispered.

 I turned to him and smiled.
-I had not spoken many words to him since I arrived.
-This was the first time we had a proper conversation, and I liked it.
-He had a calming presence about him, and it helped lessen the burning fire inside of me.
+I hadn’t spoken many words to him since I arrived.
+This was the first time we’d had a real conversation, and I liked it.

 “I believe you,” I said.

-He smiled back at me as he heard my words.
-Then we turned to look at the beautiful sight before us for a little while.
+He smiled back at me as he heard my words, then we both turned to look at the beautiful sight before us for a little while.

 “How can I believe otherwise?
 It has been too long.”